Bandwidth/api-docs/content/voice/bxml/verbs/speakSentence.md

 Adds a pause between lines or sentences.

 #### `<say-as>`
-Indicates how to interpret the text.<br>
+Indicates how to interpret the text.
 More information at: https://www.w3.org/TR/2005/NOTE-ssml-sayas-20050526/

 Attributes: